 Each Bank will pay Stephens a fee equal to a percentage of the average daily deposit balance in your Deposit Accounts at the Bank.
 Because the Banks pay different amounts, the compensation paid to Stephens will vary from Bank to Bank.
 Because the interest rates paid to clients are subject to tiers based on the aggregate value of accounts within the client's Household Balance, Stephens' compensation rate is higher on client's cash in lower interest rate tiers and lower on client's cash balances in higher rate tiers.
-The differences in Stephens' compensation from Bank to Bank is intended to ensure that all clients receive the same rate of interest on their Deposit Accounts for their respective interest rate tiers, regardless of the Banks at which the Deposit Accounts are held.
 Stephens may reduce its fee and may vary the amount of the reductions between clients.